dcs3spp/tyk-python-grpc-plugins/README.md

 ## Further Questions
 - It looks like a gRPC server is global to all endpoints.
 Can we configure different gRPC servers for different APIs?
 - Can we configure different API endpoints to serve plugins from different GRPC servers?
-I am aware of grpc-proxy, but can plugins be served from different API endpoints on different gRPC serevrs?
+I am aware of grpc-proxy, but can plugins be served from different API endpoints on different gRPC servers?

 ## Protobuf Issues
 Google Python Protobuf tooling does not generate relative import statements.